You must have a white card to work in the construction industry.

 White card training

-In order to obtain a white card you need to successfully complete a general induction training course (course reference CPCCWHS1001 - Prepare to work safely in the construction industry).
+In order to obtain a white card you need to successfully complete the general induction training course (course reference CPCCWHS1001 - Prepare to work safely in the construction industry) which is approved through the Australian Skills Quality Authority.
 This course provides basic knowledge of:

 - construction work